ahbarnett/nufft-bench/README.md

 cc1: internal compiler error: in gimplify_modify_expr, at gimplify.c:5638
 ```

-This gcc bug seems to be slated to be fixed in 7.4
+This gcc bug seems to be slated to be fixed in 7.4.
+Thus we standardized
+to 6.4.0.

 ### Installing FINUFFT